 What if Entry Criteria for Load and Performance Testing are not met?

-A question I get asked a lot is ‘What are the entry criteria for Load Testing?’.
+A little while ago I wrote a blog called ‘What are the entry criteria for Load Testing?’.

 Businesses, Development, Operations and IT teams aim for faster delivery, greater stability and higher quality IT systems to gain a competitive edge.